-- If you are black, look up accounts written by other black women traveling solo.
+- If you are black, look up accounts written by other black women traveling alone.
 It might help you choose where to travel, and where not to.
 Here’s a list of bloggers to start you off.

 - If you are a young woman, look up other young women’s experiences with harassment in the countries you are considering.
 The International Women’s Travel Center keeps track.